-The Company is a defendant in a number of legal proceedings.
+The Company is a defendant or respondent in a number of legal proceedings, including private, civil litigations, government investigations or regulatory enforcement matters.
 The Company believes it has meritorious defenses to the claims asserted against it in its currently outstanding legal proceedings and it intends to defend itself vigorously.
 Additional legal proceedings may be initiated from time to time in the future.